WANNA LEARN SURFING??? 🏄🏼

 I started machine translating the content of the Taking Children Seriously website from English to French in November 2023 using ChatGPT, Python with its BeautifulSoup library, Notepad++, the professional DeepL API and XAMPP.
 The translation was far from perfect, and errors remained in the 412 articles, totaling 600,000 words.

 On X, I privately asked two AI engineers, Yacine (former X engineer) and near (former Stripe engineer) what to do.
 They both assured me that I could wait a little while and use large language models (LLMs) to finish this project in a few minutes instead of spending an entire month proofreading all the articles.
 Unfortunately, by October 2024, LLMs still could not produce accurate translations, only approximations.
 This type of software doesn't understand context or nuance.
-I received some bad advice!
+I relied on the wrong advice!
 The Scaling Hypothesis doesn't work.

-I had to proofread everything, but my illness at the time prevented me from completing such a long project.
+I would have had to proofread everything, but my situation at the time prevented me from completing such a long project.
 Eventually, I sent all the draft translations to Sarah Fitz-Claridge, the primary author of the website, who was looking forward to this translation.
-I'm sorry this didn't work out.
+I'm disappointed this didn't work out.
 I wanted the French locutors to know about the Taking Children Seriously philosophy.
 Hopefully, future AIs will soon be able to properly proofread these articles.

-Reddit (not all subreddits though, for some are fully censored by their mods.)
+Reddit (not all subreddits though, for some are fully censored by their mods.
+Avoid mainstream subreddits like the plague.)

 Wikipedia (but not political articles because Wikipedia admins erase my contributions.
 They're corrupt in this field.)